 - CIW Pathways To Hope: This video tells the story of three dogs, all of which were pulled from the shelter and saved from euthanization.
-Female inmates at California Institution for Women (CIW) train and transform the animals into service dogs for autistic children.
+Female offenders at California Institution for Women (CIW) train and transform the animals into service dogs for autistic children.

-- DVI HVAC Program: Inmates at Deuel Vocational Institution (DVI) are enrolled in the heating, ventilation, and air-condition (HVAC) program, have asked themselves where their future is headed and now have a clear path to success at their fingertips.
+- DVI HVAC Program: Offenders at Deuel Vocational Institution (DVI) are enrolled in the heating, ventilation, and air-condition (HVAC) program, have asked themselves where their future is headed and now have a clear path to success at their fingertips.

-- FSP Vocational Welding: Inmates at Folsom State Prison (FSP) learn welding skills to meet the national demand for welders.
+- FSP Vocational Welding: Offenders at Folsom State Prison (FSP) learn welding skills to meet the national demand for welders.
 They earn nationally recognized certifications while preparing to enter the workforce upon their release.